 5. All students undertaking research towards a thesis shall submit progress reports to the relevant Dean.
 The progress reports will be accompanied by the standard form on which the Senior Supervisor comments on progress.
-Master's students will report every six months; the first report being due six months after the date of registration of the Research Proposal.
-Doctoral students will report six months and twelve months after the date of registration of the Research Proposal, and annually thereafter.
+Master's students will complete a progress report every six months; the first report being due six months after the date of registration of the Research Proposal.
+Doctoral students will complete a progress report every six months; the first report being due six months after the date of registration of the Research Proposal.